-Specifically, Biz is passionate about school climate and culture, and engages in extensive work with schools and school districts.
-She strives to ensure schools create a positive and sustained environment where all constituents feel safe, welcomed, respected, and valued to reach their fullest potential.
-Using developed models for establishing a school climate team structure, Biz provides training, assessment, and implementation strategies to address equity in schools.
-These strategies focus on systemic issues like culturally responsive curriculum, disproportionality of discipline, and achievement.
-She also facilitates age-appropriate discussions with students on a wide variety of topics including, but not limited to: identity, racial justice, power and privilege, LGBTQ, consent, sexual decision making, relationship violence, and sexual assault.
+Biz is passionate about working with schools and school districts on issues of school climate and culture.
+Using developed models for establishing a school climate team structure, Biz provides training, assessment, and implementation strategies to address equity and dismantle white supremacy in schools.
+These strategies focus on systemic issues like bias in our educators and polices, understanding whiteness and white supremacy, culturally responsive pedagogy, disproportionality of discipline, and opportunity to achieve.
+This work often includes a combination of professional development for educators and parent education sessions.
+It is imperative that all stakeholders understand their role in raising and educating children to be global citizens that are capable of understanding their own identities and creating inclusive anti-racist spaces.
+She also facilitates age-appropriate discussions with students on a wide variety of topics including, but not limited to: identity, whiteness, racial justice, power and privilege, LGBTQ+, consent, sexual decision making, relationship violence, and sexual assault.

-As a diversity consultant, Biz has facilitated equity, diversity and inclusion work in a multitude of organizations.
+As an equity, diversity and inclusion consultant, Biz has facilitated equity, diversity and inclusion work in a multitude of organizations.
 They range from government entities, corporations, and non-profits to educational institutions at every level from preschool to university.

 Due to her vast experience, her services build capacity for equity, diversity and inclusion by providing the following:

 - curriculum development

 - equity rubrics for decision making

 - review of recruitment and retention practices